4bs-trolls/contras-discord-bot/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Optional Params [`ifpa`, `match-play`]:** sets the IFPA/MatchPlay ID for your Discord user
 `/help` returns a help message to the user with an explanation of all the command similar to this readme
 `/server` returns the name of the server and how many users it has
-`/user` returns the Username of the user who ran the command, and the date/time
+`/user` returns the Username of the user who ran the command, and the date/time they joined the server